Who are the Khitan?

 Women ruled the Khitan

-As was usual in Central Asia, many of the Khitan rulers were women.
+As was usual in Central Asia, and as was common in Song Dynasty China as well, many of the Khitan rulers were women.
 When the khan Yelu Dashi died in 1143, his wife Xiao Tabuyan ruled as regent for their son.
 After their son, Yelu Yiliu, died in 1163, his sister Yelu Pusuwan ruled the Khitan.